 Most people have a normal life span, but if another disorder, such as lymphoma or an autoimmune disorder develops and is hard to treat, life span may be shortened.

 Diagnosis of CVID

 Doctors suspect common variable immunodeficiency when people have typical symptoms.

 Blood tests are done to measure immunoglobulin levels and to determine how well the body produces immunoglobulins in response to vaccines.

 If common variable immunodeficiency is diagnosed, doctors do tests yearly to check for disorders that commonly develop in people with this disorder, such as autoimmune disorders, cancers, and lung disorders.
-Tests may include blood tests, spirometry (lung tests that measure how much air is inhaled and exhaled and how long each breath takes), and imaging (such as computed tomography).
+Tests may include blood tests, spirometry Lung flow rate measurements (lung tests that measure how much air is inhaled and exhaled and how long each breath takes), and imaging (such as computed tomography).

 Immune globulin (antibodies obtained from the blood of people with a normal immune system) is given throughout life to provide the missing immunoglobulins.
 It may be injected into a vein (intravenously) once a month or under the skin (subcutaneously) once a week or once a month.

 Antibiotics are promptly given to treat infections.
 Sometimes antibiotics are taken regularly to prevent infections.

 Autoimmune disorders are treated as needed with drugs that suppress or otherwise modify the immune system's activity (such as rituximab, etanercept, infliximab, or corticosteroids).

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.